Robotmurlock/MATF-NI-Mapper/README.md

 ### Code

-Code can be found in `01_iris` directory.
+Code can be found in the `02_tweet_disaster` directory.
 Required packages:
 ```
 pandas==1.2.4
 sklearn==0.0